Skip to main content

 What you will study

-To complete the Master of International Business, you must complete 48 credit points (CP) from the following units.
-Each unit is valued at three CP.
+To earn the Master of International Business, students must complete 48 credit points.
+Each unit is valued at three credit points.

 Required